Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: Applications of feature extraction

-Deep learning has also been used to extract discriminatory features.
-Luo et al. recently introduced the enhanced hybrid-graph discriminant learning (EHGDL) method~\cite{luo2020}.
-This technique expands upon LDA variants by combining intraclass and interclass hypergraphs with a supervised locality graph to capture complex high-order relationships in hyperspectral images.
-By considering multiple relationships and margins between classes, EHGDL improves classification accuracy by enhancing sample homogeneity within classes and reducing heterogeneity.

-\paragraph{Capturing spatial structure and geographic context} DR methods also enhance predictive performance by preserving local spatial structures and geographic context.
-These methods are especially beneficial for tasks that require understanding spatial relationships, such as recognition or classification.
-For example, Liu et al. improve object recognition in SAR images by addressing speckle noise image distortion.
-They propose an algorithm that combines two key techniques: using the Gamma distribution to model the speckle noise and applying locality-preserving properties to retain relevant local spatial relationships in the images.
-This combination helps preserve local structures and the fine details necessary for more accurate recognition of targets in SAR images~\cite{liu2016synthetic}.
+\paragraph{Capturing context} Considering only pixel-based information imposes a fundamental ceiling on predictive performance.
+To achieve the next step in FE for predictions in RS, researchers looked beyond the single pixel.
+They incorporated contextual information into FE, thereby improving predictive tasks that require an understanding of spatial relationships, such as object recognition or classification.
+At first, context was derived from spatial information, then from other sensors, and finally, from different times.

+The most immediate form of context is the spatial arrangement of neighboring pixels in a single image.
+This spatial context was used by Liu et al. to improve object recognition in SAR images by addressing speckle-induced image distortion using a locality-preserving algorithm~\citep{liu2016synthetic}.
+This context is also encoded directly in the RS data cube.
+Thus, methods that do not flatten spatial dimensions (e.g., TD) automatically incorporate this structure~\citep{Karami2012}.

-As discussed earlier, DR is often used to fuse RS data from different resolutions and sources at both the pixel and spectral levels, thereby increasing prediction performance.
-For example, a supervised sparse AE is used to fuse LiDAR and optical data in the reduced space, improving maps of forest above-ground biomass~\cite{Shao2017}.
-Fusion competitions evaluate new DR for RS data fusion via landcover classification using the fused reduced features~\cite{Debes2014, Liao2015, Ghamisi2017}.
-Finally, supervised MA fuses features from multiple modalities to improve pixel classification rates~\cite{tuia2014semisupervised}.
+Moving beyond single-image contexts, data fusion can serve as a feature-engineering tool to incorporate context from other images and even from different data modalities.
+For example, fusion competitions evaluate new FE for RS data fusion via landcover classification using the fused reduced features~\citep{Debes2014, Liao2015, Ghamisi2017}.
+And case studies on specific FE methods, like supervised MA, use multimodal feature fusion to improve pixel classification rates~\citep{tuia2014semisupervised}.

+Although data fusion encompasses a wide range of contexts, it overlooks the key temporal context of most RS data cubes.
+FE helps capture temporal information in remote sensing tasks and improve predictive capacity by extracting biophysical variables through parameter retrieval~\citep{rivera2017hyperspectral} and handling missing data in time-series~\citep{brooks2012fitting}.
+Rivera et al.~\citep{rivera2017hyperspectral} compare various linear FE methods and their kernel formulations for extracting features to be used as inputs to multivariate regression algorithms.
+Finally, when restricted to specific frequencies, the DFT can predict NDVI~\citep{brooks2012fitting}.

+Even the time dimension is considered by deep learning methods.
+For example, RS foundation models can take a full time series of remote sensing images as input and are therefore especially suitable for dynamic tasks such as change detection.
+It was shown that this enables the construction of much smaller models with similar performance~\citep{tseng2024lightweightpretrainedtransformersremote}.